lucasolal/chat-app/README.md

 See https://lucasolal-chat-app.herokuapp.com/ for an example of the deployed app.

-Uses Auth0 to authenticate users.
-You will need to set up an Auth0 single page application.
+Uses Auth0 to authenticate users and a Postgres database to persist messages.
+You will need to set up an Auth0 single page application and provide your client ID and Auth0 domain to the env variables as described below.

 **Environment Variables**